In Search Of Yummy-ness

 Variations

-While this recipe is delicious as-is, here are some easy variations to switch things up:
+While this recipe is delicious as-is, here are some variations to switch things up:

 1. Spicy Pimento Cheese: For an extra kick, add more cayenne pepper or diced jalapeños.